aetheris-nova/infrastructura/CONTRIBUTING.md

 ### 1.2.
 Scope

-A scope may be provided to a commit’s type, to provide additional contextual information and is contained within a parenthesis
+A scope may be provided to a commit’s type to provide additional contextual information and is contained within a parenthesis

 ### 1.3.
 Subject